Eben60/GivEmXL.jl/docs/src/api_user-interaction.md

 ### Batch scripts

-Copy and if necessary adjust the relevant scripts (`.bat` for Windows, `.sh` for Linux/mac) from the Toy Example.
+Copy and if necessary adjust the relevant scripts (`.bat` for Windows, `.sh` for Linux/Mac) from the [Toy Example](@ref "Toy Example: Fit exp decay curves").
 These scripts do nothing else but execute Julia with the corresponding julia script.

 ### Any questions?